tqer39/openai-generate-pr-description-action/README.md

 **Required** OpenAI API key.
 Specify `${{ secrets.OPENAI_API_KEY }}`.

+## Contribution

+If you find any issues or have improvements, please create an Issue or submit a Pull Request.

 ## License

 This action is released under the MIT license.
 For more information, see [LICENSE](LICENSE).